gittuf/gittuf/docs/cli/gittuf_policy_list-rules.md

 ```
   -h, --help               help for list-rules
-      --targetRef string   to specify which ref should be inspected
+      --targetRef string   to specify which ref should be inspected (default "policy")
 ```

 ### Options inherited from parent commands